h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/pojo/FinancialDevice.rst

 .. java:constructor:: public FinancialDevice(FinancialDevicePojo device)
    :outertype: FinancialDevice

-   Instantiates a new financial device.
+   Instantiates a new financial device with the given financial device data from the agent.

    :param device: the device